Police uniforms and equipment in the United Kingdom: Incapacitant spray

 Officers may carry either a CS or PAVA (also known as Captor) incapacitant spray.
 Their effects are designed to be short-lived and exposure to fresh moving air will normally result in a significant recovery within 15–20 minutes.
-The CS spray issued by UK police services contains a 5% solution of CS whilst Captor sprays contain a 0.3% solution of PAVA.
+The CS spray issued by UK police services contains a 5% solution of CS while Captor sprays contain a 0.3% solution of PAVA.
 PAVA is significantly more potent than CS.

 Aerosol incapacitants are classified as prohibited weapons by virtue of Section 5 of the Firearms Act 1968 and possession of such sprays is therefore illegal by the general public.
-They may only be possessed with the authority of the Defence Council or the Scottish Ministers.
-Police officers, as Crown servants, are exempt from the requirements of the legislation and can have lawful possession of an incapacitant spray whilst acting in their capacity as a constable or where necessary for the purposes of their duty.
+They may be possessed only with the authority of the Defence Council or the Scottish Ministers.
+Police officers, as Crown servants, are exempt from the requirements of the legislation and can have lawful possession of an incapacitant spray while acting in their capacity as a constable or where necessary for the purposes of their duty.